Eric E. Richardson

 In addition, Richardson spearheaded the Digital Television (DTV) transition campaign, representing the Executive Office of the Mayor, in partnership with the National Association of Broadcasters (NAB) reaching thousands of DC residents to ensure that they were DTV ready.

-Richardson's prior positions include director of content and traffic management for Mega Advertising (Media General Cable Advertising) where he was responsible for the content on the Washington, DC interconnect reaching over 1.5 million homes, director for programming and production at Broadcast Holdings' WYCB-AM, where he headed the relaunch of the station during a Radio One acquisition; director of programming at WNDC-AM in Baton Rouge; he has created programming content and marketing campaigns for Louisiana Public Broadcasting (LPB), The Shakespeare Theater, True Colors Theater Company, Clear Channel Communications and ChildHelp USA.
+Richardson's prior positions include director of content and traffic management for Media General Cable (Mega Advertising, Inc.) where he was responsible for the content on the Washington, DC interconnect reaching over 1.5 million homes; director for programming and production at Broadcast Holdings' WYCB-AM, where he headed the relaunch of the station during a Radio One acquisition; and, director of programming at WNDC-AM in Baton Rouge.
+He has created programming content and marketing campaigns for Louisiana Public Broadcasting (LPB), The Shakespeare Theater, True Colors Theater Company, Clear Channel Communications and ChildHelp USA.

 Mr. Richardson is a member of the Washington, DC Economic Partnership (WDCEP) and served on the Lincoln Theatre Foundation Board of Directors and former member of the Board of Governors for the National Capital/Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences (NATAS) where he co-chaired the Student Affairs committee.
-He has been a featured speaker/presenter for the United States Telecommunications Training Institute (USTTI), Howard University, the National Association of Telecommunications Officers and Advisors (NATOA) and American Public Television (APT) and is a two time Emmy nominated producer.
+He has been a featured speaker/presenter for the United States Telecommunications Training Institute (USTTI), Howard University; the National Association of Telecommunications Officers and Advisors (NATOA); American Public Television (APT); and a two time Emmy nominated producer.
 A native of Louisiana, Mr. Richardson received a Bachelor of Arts degree in Mass Communications from The Manship School of Journalism at Louisiana State University and currently resides in Ward 6.